 This piqued my interest because I haven’t kick boxed in years and have wanted to see video footage featuring a local instructor.
 It’s helpful to get an idea of what exactly is being taught while witnessing the personality of the business owner.

-Naturally, I thought of the “free” fitness classes by Joe Wicks, who can obviously afford to do such a thing while benefiting from it as a long-term marketing strategy.
+Naturally, it made me think of the “free” fitness classes by Joe Wicks, who can obviously afford to do such a thing while benefiting from it as a long-term marketing strategy.

 But for the local, small businesses, the sudden altruism seems to have come about because of the very real possibility of going broke or fading to obscurity.